glennquah/ConnectCard/README.md

 # ConnectCard

-ConnectCard App
+ConnectCard is a mobile application that allows users to scan, store, and manage their name cards digitally.

 ## Description

-ConnectCard is a mobile application that allows users to scan, store, and manage their name cards digitally.
-The app utilizes Firebase for data storage and manipulation, and Flutter for the user interface design.
+ConnectCard utilizes Firebase for data storage and manipulation, and Flutter for the user interface design.
 It offers various features such as scanning and storing name card information, linking the app to communication platforms like Telegram, Whatsapp, Phone, and Email, updating existing data, NFC technology for easy name card exchange, and a membership/reward card feature.

 ## Table of Contents